LoveDaisy/ice_halo_sim/cpp/README.md

 The matlab script `matlab/src/plot_crystal-example.m` plots the shape of crystals.
 You can copy data from program output on screen.
 The lines start with `v` indicate vertex data, and those start with `f` indicate face data.
 See [matlab](../matlab/) folder for details.

+### Endless mode

+The simulate-and-then-render way need many disk space to store the intermediate `.bin` files.
+They are data files that will be used for further analysis (not develop yet).
+If you do not want to save these intermediate data, then this endless mode is good for you.
+Please run `./build/cmake_install/IceHaloEndless <config-file>` for endless mode.
+It runs endlessly, until you press `^+C` (control + C) to force break it.

 ## Configuration file